ARIIK-ANTHONY/Summative---Mobile-App-Regression-Analysis/linear_regression_model/README.md

 - The model is sensitive to preprocessing consistency; production inference must apply the same feature order and scaling used during training.
 - Additional validation (cross-validation and subgroup error analysis) can further improve reliability.

-## Ethics and Responsible Use
-- Predictions should support teachers, not replace professional judgment.
-- Model outputs should not be used to label or penalize students.
-- Any deployment should include fairness checks across demographic and socioeconomic groups.

 ## How to Reproduce
 1. Open summative/linear_regression/multivariate.ipynb.
 2. Run all cells in order.
 3. Review the model comparison table and exported artifact files.

-## Submission Checklist
-- Mission and problem clearly stated.
-- Dataset source and description included.
-- Notebook path provided.
-- Preprocessing and modeling pipeline documented.
-- Quantitative results table included.
-- Best model and saved artifacts listed.
-- Folder structure aligned with assignment requirement.